ertamaki/ertamaki.github.io/_posts/2026-02-12-ai-adoption-political-persuasion.md

 **This maps directly to organizational AI adoption.**

-Research from Gartner shows that when employees are genuinely invested in change, the likelihood of success increases by 30%.[^3] But here's the key insight: it's not the participation itself that matters—it's the **elite signal** that participation sends.
+Research from McKinsey shows that when employees are genuinely invested in change, the likelihood of success increases by 30%.[^3] But here's the key insight: it's not the participation itself that matters—it's the **elite signal** that participation sends.

 When a VP champions an AI tool, that's an elite cue.
 When she *includes* teams in the evaluation, that's an even stronger signal: "This matters, and your judgment matters."